5 Loaves for 5,000

 Sue Loeffler

 Author of more than two hundred articles, devotions and stories, my book, A CLOSER WALK WITH GOD, is a compilation of devotions from my visit to Israel.
-The Bible came alive to me, and I discovered I was not only walking in the Holy Lands; I was walking closer with God.
+The Bible came alive to me, and I discovered I was not only walking where Jesus and the prophets walked; I was walking closer with God.
 I have taught Sunday school more than twenty years, mentored young women and volunteered as a hospital chaplain.
-Today I lead Women's Bible studies in my home, and I write two blogs--A Closer Walk With God-Devotions from a Journey Through the Holy Lands and Tell Me the Story-Building a Relationship with Jesus Through Bible Lessons and Prayer.
+Today I lead Women's Bible studies in my home, and I write a blog at A Closer Walk With God-Devotions from a Journey Through the Holy Lands.
 Visit often and/or subscribe/follow.